vcappuccio/dalmasca/README.md

 # Network DevOps Container

 This container aims to have everything needed to begin automating your network.
+Since this container will never be a true microservice, but rather an environment to perform your automation / troubleshooting, I have selected Centos as the base image.
+While this ultimately makes the container much larger, it has everything that I need to do my job (ie. SSH, traceroute, ping, and yum for anything missed).

 `image: centos/python-36-centos7:latest`